apache/paimon/docs/content/engines/flink.md

 {{< /tab >}}

 {{< tab "External-Catalog" >}}
-Unlike FlikGenericCatalog, FlinkExternalCatalog saves tables that using other connectors like jdbc to the Paimon filesystem, eliminating the need to create temporary tables repeatedly.
+Unlike FlikGenericCatalog, FlinkExternalCatalog saves tables that use other connectors like jdbc to the Paimon filesystem, eliminating the need to create temporary tables repeatedly.
 ```sql
 CREATE CATALOG my_catalog WITH (